-Teacher and staff quality, experience, and preparation are critical to students' and the school's initial and on-going success.
-Professional development is extensive, on-going, focused, and innovative; incorporating evidenced-based strategies and resources proven to be successful with the school's target population.
+Teacher and staff quality, experience, and preparation are critical to students' and the school's ongoing success.
+Professional development is extensive, ongoing, focused, and innovative; incorporating evidenced-based strategies and resources proven to be successful with the school's target population.
 Professional learning modules and activities focus on the use of flexible class periods, integration of technology into instruction, familiarity with a variety of learning activities to engage students in higher-order competencies, differentiation of instruction, coaching and mentoring, team teaching, and development and use of assessments to establish uniform coverage and external evaluations in common courses.